 What Does Unconditional Positive Regard Mean in Counseling?

 The term was first used for therapy.
-When a client told his or her therapist something that the therapist themselves didn’t agree with, they still remained positive in their attitude towards the client and helped him/her understand their own feelings about their problems.
+When a client told his or her therapist something that the therapist disagreed with, they still remained positive in their attitude towards the client and helped him/her understand their own feelings about their problems.

-This humanistic approach led the field of humanism and was very effective in this aspect.
-The key is that the client feels accepted for exactly who they are and in a nonjudgmental environment.
-Allowing the client or patient to feel free to just talk about whatever is on their mind with no judgment, leads to the client realizing things about themselves on their own terms.
+This humanistic approach led the field of humanism and was very effective.
+The key is that the client feels accepted for who they are and in a nonjudgmental environment.
+Allowing the client or patient to feel free to just talk about whatever is on their mind without judgment leads to the client realizing things about themselves on their own terms.
 The feeling of safety is what makes the approach so successful.

 What Does Unconditional Positive Regard Feel Like?

-When a client connects with a therapist, they may not know what to expect.
-People often go to therapy because they have had unhealthy relationships at home, and do not know how to accept unconditional positivity.
-Working with a therapist who does offer this positivity unconditionally may feel new, strange, and wonderful.
+When clients connect with a therapist, they may not know what to expect.
+People often go to therapy because they have had unhealthy relationships at home and do not know how to accept unconditional positivity.
+Working with a therapist who offers this positivity unconditionally may feel new, strange, and wonderful.

 Here is what some Reddit users on the TalkTherapy subreddit had to say about the feeling of receiving unconditional positive regard: